adus/portal-documentation/_documents/segmentcalc.md

 ---
 title: "Segment Calc"
 ---
-The segmentcalc endpoint returns all the individual (non-aggregated) travel time calculations in one ore more segments, during the specified period.
-A segment is defined as a route between a set of starting coordinates and a set of ending coordinates.
-The segment or segments retutned are specified using the segment_id parameter, which takes an integer.
+The segmentcalc endpoint returns all the individual (non-aggregated) travel time calculations in one ore more segments (each of which is defined as a route between a set of starting coordinates and a set of ending coordinates).
+This information can be constrained to a date or a range of dates using the `start_date` and `end_date` parameters.The segment or segments returned are specified using the `segment_id` parameter, which takes an integer.
 The valid segment IDs for this endpoint can be found in the data returned by a call to the [_seginventory_]({{ site.url }}{{ site.baseurl }}/documents/seginventory/) endpoint.

 ## Parameters
 Segment Calc takes the following parameters: